Serroda/fluid-tile/README.md

 # fluid-tile

-A script for KWIN to adjust windows to the custom KDE Plasma 6 mosaic with creation and deletion of virtual desktops
+A script for Kwin that adjusts windows to the custom KDE Plasma 6 tiling layout by creating and removing virtual desktops.

 ## Features